David Kilgour

 David William Kilgour PC (February 18, 1941 – April 5, 2022) was a Canadian human rights activist, author, lawyer, and politician.
-He was also a Senior Fellow to the Raoul Wallenberg Centre for Human Rights.
+He also served as a senior fellow to the Raoul Wallenberg Centre for Human Rights.

-Kilgour graduated from the University of Manitoba in economics in 1962 and the University of Toronto law school in 1966.
-From crown attorney in northern Alberta to Canadian Cabinet minister, Kilgour ended his 27-year tenure in the House of Commons of Canada as an Independent MP.
-Upon retirement, he was one of the longest serving members of parliament and one of few who had been elected under both the Progressive Conservative and Liberal banners.
+Kilgour earned a degree in economics from the University of Manitoba in 1962 and a law degree from the University of Toronto in 1966.
+His career spanned roles from a crown attorney in northern Alberta to Canadian Cabinet minister.
+He concluded his 27-year tenure in the House of Commons of Canada as an independent MP.
+Upon retirement, he was one of the longest serving members of parliament and one of the few who had been elected under both the Progressive Conservative and Liberal banners.